 - Volume | Issue number

 - Faculty of Law (FdR)

 - Amsterdam Center for European Law and Governance (ACELG)

-The European Parliament’s public refusal to consent to several international agreements gives EU citizens a voice in international relations, which, with all its flaws, draws on a source of democratic legitimation that is independent and separate from the EU Member States.
-These acts of contestation vest the EU’s actions under international law with a popular backing that is not ultimately rooted in the Member States.
+The European Parliament’s (EP) public refusal to consent to several international agreements gives EU citizens a voice in international relations, which, with all its flaws, draws on a source of democratic legitimation that is independent and separate from the EU member states.
+These acts of contestation vest the EU’s actions under international law with a popular backing that is not ultimately rooted in the member states.
 The EP’s new role and visibility also creates a degree of competition between the EP and national parliaments, since the latter while they can exercise political power within the EU legal order, cannot represent EU citizens to the outside.
-It further gives support to the CJEU’s implicit claim that the EU possesses original (sovereign) rights.
-This paper sheds light on how the EP’s new role may strengthen the link to its citizens and influence the relationship between the EU and its Member States.
+It further gives support to the Court of Justice of the European Union’s (CJEU) implicit claim that the EU possesses original (sovereign) rights.
+This article sheds light on how the EP’s new role may strengthen the link to its citizens and influence the relationship between the EU and its member states.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.